iliyanalibhai/iliyanalibhai/README.md

 - 👋 Hi, I’m Iliyan Alibhai
 -  I’m interested in Machine Learning an AI
--  I’m currently learning Data Science and CS at UCR
+-  I’m currently learning CS at UCR
 -  I’m looking to collaborate on any fullstack projects or anything related to machine learning or AI
 -  How to reach me ... | Email: ialib001@ucr.edu